web-platform-tests/interop/2024/README.md

 # Interop 2024

 Interop 2024 is an effort to increase interoperability across browsers in key technical areas that are of high priority to web developers and end users.
-This effort is part of the [web-platform-tests](https://github.com/web-platform-tests/wpt) (WPT) project — an automated test suite for web standards — and run by a team of representatives from companies that make substantial contributions to browser rendering engines (including Apple, Bocoup, Google, Igalia, Microsoft, and Mozilla).

-Similar to [Interop 2023](https://wpt.fyi/interop-2023), the tests we selected will be continuously run on automated testing infrastructure.
-The test pass rates for each browser rendering engine will be displayed on the Interop 2024 Dashboard (available in Q1 2024) — displaying the percentage of passing tests in each chosen area, and an overall total score of tests that pass in every browser.
-The dashboard will also display scores for group progress on particular Investigation Efforts selected for the Interop team to work on throughout the year.

-More details to follow closer to launch of Interop 2024.
+More details on the project is available in the [Interop project readme](https://github.com/web-platform-tests/interop/blob/main/README.md).

+## Timeline

+Interop 2024 will open for proposals on September 14, 2023 and the overall timeline will be as given below:
+- Public call for proposals - September 14, 2023 to October 5, 2023
+- Proposal review by the Interop team, with an opportunity for refinement
+- Selection of proposals by the Interop team, based on consensus
+- Public launch in January 2024

+## Focus Area Proposals

+If you would like to make a proposal for Interop 2024, please review the [requirements](https://github.com/web-platform-tests/interop/blob/main/README.md#requirements-for-focus-area-proposals) and [guidance](https://github.com/web-platform-tests/interop/blob/main/README.md#guidance-for-prioritizing-focus-area-proposals) provided in the Interop readme.
+An updated template for focus area proposal submissions will be shared on September 14, 2023.